-The Global NDC Conference 2019 began today in Berlin, with the aim of inspiring and enabling policy-makers and practitioners to accelerate NDC implementation and climate ambition.
+The Global NDC Conference 2019 began today in Berlin, with the aim of inspiring and enabling policymakers and practitioners to accelerate NDC implementation and climate ambition.
 One of the conference’s principal themes is ‘integrated governance’.
-This theme explores: how to work effectively to curb climate change and adapt to its effects, while achieving societies’ other development goals?
+This theme explores how to work effectively to curb climate change and adapt to its effects, while simultaneously achieving societies’ other development goals.

 Day one of the conference was rich with experiences from the global South and North on integrated governance.
 Specifically, countries shared insights on how they are implementing, or getting ready to implement their NDCs under the Paris Agreement.
 Readiness for NDCs is happening in three main ways: Prioritisation, Processes, and Partnerships.
 (See the related blogs by Sam Bickersteth on Finance and by Paul May on Transparency for more on those topics.)

 Gearing up for NDC implementation is about getting climate action to the top of everyone’s priority list.
-Panellists and delegates were widely in agreement: climate change cannot only be the priority for one ministry or stakeholder group but it has to be a shared priority across government at all levels and across society.
-“Everyone is a climate change stakeholder now,” said one speaker.
+Panellists and delegates were widely in agreement: climate change cannot only be the priority for one ministry or stakeholder group, but it has to be a shared priority across all levels of government and across society.
+“Everyone is a climate change stakeholder now” one speaker said.

 Nicholas Heubeck, a young climate activist from Germany, is one of several representatives from youth climate movements around the world who have joined the conference.
-Heubeck had described, at the previous night’s reception, how Germany has more than 500 ‘Fridays for the Future’ chapters.
-These groups of school pupils go on weekly climate strike with one clear message: “Achieve the long term goal of the Paris Agreement.”
+At the reception, Heubeck mentioned that Germany now has more than 500 Friday for Future chapters.
+These groups of school pupils go on weekly climate strike with aclear message: “Achieve the long-term goal of the Paris Agreement.”
 According to Heubeck, this movement is “putting a face on the climate crisis and raising public awareness.”
-The initiative has been picked up by more than 1.5 million young people worldwide and continues to grow.
+The movement has grown tremendously, with more than1.5 million young people worldwide engaged, and it continues to grow.

 The German Federal Minister of the Environment, Ms Svenja Schulze, described how Germany has established a ‘Climate Cabinet’ whereby each Minister needs to report to the Chancellor on her/his department’s progress on integrating climate change into policies and investments.

-It is especially important that policy processes should be adaptive and allow for mid-course corrections, he said, because countries are working at pace and trialling climate-smart approaches that are still relatively new.
+It is especially important that policy processes should be adaptive and allow for mid-course corrections, he said, because countries are working at pace, testing climate-smart approaches, and implementing policies that are still relatively new.

-To the countries’ emergent processes for NDC delivery may also be added ‘hard law’.
+‘Hard law’ may also be added to the countries’ emergent processes for NDC delivery.
 In most countries, law is considered a vital prerequisite for hard-wiring climate ambition into national governance.
 Climate legislation can establish climate targets that withstand swings of the political pendulum and changes of government.

 Several European countries are now legislating for net zero emissions by 2050, pushed by what Trogemann called the “harsh reality of the IPCC’s science”.

-The third major governance pillar of NDC implementation is about nurturing the spirit of cross-society partnership among governmental and non-governmental actors.
-This is about both formal and informal cooperation and working together in the same direction to address climate change.
+The third major governance pillar of NDC implementation is about nurturing the spirit of cross-society partnership across governmental and non-governmental actors.
+This includes both formal and informal cooperation and working together in the same direction to address climate change.

-Furthermore, Peru has passed a Climate Change Law.
-The bylaw necessary for implementation has been developed via a participatory process and is now “in the process of prior consultation with indigenous people” she said.
+Furthermore, Peru has passed a climate change law.
+The bylaw necessary for implementation has been developed through a participatory process and is now “in the process of prior consultation with indigenous people” Morales said.

-It is necessary for every stakeholder group to be responsible for every climate action – she added – but rather, than everyone has ownership for climate ambition and knows how they can contribute to the solution.
+It is necessary for every stakeholder group to be responsible for every climate action—she added—but most importantly, that everyone has ownership for climate ambition and knows how they can contribute to the solution.

-Keynote speaker Stefan Rahmstorf, Professor and Head of Earth System Analysis, Potsdam Institute for Climate Impact Research, reminded delegates: “Global warming is unequivocal and ongoing, the impacts are not subtle and felt already.
+Keynote speaker Stefan Rahmstorf, Professor and Head of Earth System Analysis, Potsdam Institute for Climate Impact Research, reminded delegates that “Global warming is unequivocal and ongoing, the impacts are not subtle and felt already.
 The NDCs are not enough.”

-It will take everyone pulling together to dramatically increase our collective climate ambitions and achieve the 1.5oC long-term temperature goal of the Paris Agreement.
+It will take everyones effort to dramatically increase our collective climate ambitions and achieve the 1.5°C long-term temperature goal of the Paris Agreement.

-This blog is a rapid round-up of discussions at the Global NDC Conference as they unfold each day.
-Watch this space for the official ‘key messages’ from the conference organisers, which will be published after the concluding session.
+This blog is a rapid round-up of discussions at the Global NDC Conference 2019 as they unfolded each day.